nodejs/node/doc/api/process.md

 * `groups` {Array}

-The `process.setgroups()` method sets the supplementary group IDs for the Node.js proess.
+The `process.setgroups()` method sets the supplementary group IDs for the Node.js process.
 This is a privileged operation that requires the Node.js process to have `root` or the `CAP_SETGID` capability.

 The `groups` array can contain numeric group IDs, group names or both.